Dudley Council provides education travel support for eligible children and young people up to the age of 25.

 If a parent /carer is not able to answer NO to all the questions, then we can’t transport.

 Where your child uses dedicated school or college transport (that is transport that does not cater for the general public), the guidance for public transport will not apply.
 Your child may be asked to use a regular seating plan on this transport (to reflect where possible the bubbles that are used within school), and measures will be put in place to ensure vehicles are cleaned regularly and boarding is managed.

 What parents and carers need to know about early years providers, schools and colleges in the autumn term

 All applications for home-to-school travel support are considered on an individual basis.

-Please note our home to school travel support policy is changing.
-Although no changes to the basic criteria for provision of transport are anticipated, the purpose of the policy review is to clarify the policy document and to make it easier to use and understand.
+The home to school policy has recently been updated.
+Although the basic criteria for provision of transport is mostly the same, this has been done to clarify the policy and to make it easier to use and understand.